john-itcsolutions/cheirrs/README.md

 ```

+These files should be created by editing and replacing the schema name repeatedly, then "saving as".

 There should be, au fin du jour, as many geordnet_x_y.sql files as exist in the essentials folder, but residing in the "geordnet" folder.

 Each corresponding geordnet schema is associated with its own main database schema as a part of the transaction ordering system.